vignetteapp/vignette/README.md

 ## License

-Vignette is Copyright &copy; 2020 Ayane Satomi and the Vignette Authors, licensed under GNU General Public License 3.0.
+Vignette is Copyright &copy; 2020 Ayane Satomi and the Vignette Authors, licensed under Non-Profit Open Source License v3.0.
 For the full license text please see the [LICENSE](./LICENSE) file in this repository.

 ## Commercial Use

-While Vignette is GPLv3 - Commercial usage in a enterprise setting is prohibited - for agencies who wish to use Vignette for their performers, please contact [Ayane Satomi](mailto:chinodesuuu@gmail.com) for a negotiation.
+While Vignette is NPOSLv3, for-profit agencies who wish to use Vignette for their performers, please contact [Ayane Satomi](mailto:chinodesuuu@gmail.com) for a negotiation.